docodile/docodile/docs/reference/markdown-extensions/collapsible-headings.md

 ## Mutually exclusive collapsing

 Sometimes you might want to have a set of collapsing headings where only one can be open at a time.
-If you give multiple collapsing headings the same name attribute.
+If you give multiple collapsing headings the same name attribute the browser will automatically close the others when one is opened.

 ### Graduation Requirements { name="requirements" }